Family Educational Rights and Privacy Act (FERPA)

 - School officials who have "legitimate educational interests."

-- Parent, guardian, or designee of a student as indicated on a FERPA Release of Records form filed with the College Registrar.
+- Parent, guardian, or designee of a student as indicated through the Poet Proxy module in My.Whittier.edu.

 - A person in response to a lawfully issued subpoena or court order, as long as the college makes a reasonable attempt to notify the student first.
 Normally, the college will comply with a subpoena after two weeks have elapsed from the day of notifying the student.